balderdashy/sails-docs/reference/websockets/sails.sockets/sails.sockets.blast.md

 ```

 ### Notes
-> + The phrase "request socket" here refers to an application-layer WebSocket/Socket.io connection.  `req` also exists for HTTP requests of course, so be sure and ensure `req.isSocket === true` before passing `req` into this method.
+> + Be sure and check `req.isSocket === true` before passing in `req` to this method.
+For the socket to be omitted, the current `req`  must be from a socket request, not just any HTTP request.
-> + For backwards compatibility, this method accepts both `req` and `req.socket`, but `req` is preferred.  `req.socket` also exists for HTTP requests, but it refers to the underlying TCP socket at the transport layer, which is different.

 <docmeta name="displayName" value="blast()">